Kajagoogoo: Beginnings (1978–1982)

 Formed in Leighton Buzzard, Bedfordshire, in 1978, the band were originally known as Art Nouveau, a four-piece avant-garde group, with Nick Beggs on bass guitar, Steve Askew on lead guitar, Stuart Croxford Neale on keyboards, and Jez Strode on drums.
-Art Nouveau released a track called "The Fear Machine", which sold a few hundred copies and enjoyed airtime on John Peel's show.
-In spite of the song's success, the band failed to secure a record deal during this period.
+In 1981 Art Nouveau recorded and self-released a single, "Fear Machine/Animal Instincts", which sold a few hundred copies and allegedly got airtime on John Peel's show.
+The B-side of Art Nouveau's single was re-recorded for the B-side of the "Ooh to Be Ah" 7-inch single.
+In spite of the single and continuous local live performances, the band failed to secure a record deal during this period.

-In 1981, Art Nouveau advertised for a new lead singer.
+In 1982, Art Nouveau advertised for a new lead singer.
 They ultimately auditioned and chose Christopher Hamill, who then went under the stage name Limahl (an anagram of his surname).
 The group renamed themselves Kajagoogoo, a name coined phonetically from the first sounds that many infants make.

 Success and decline (1982–1985)

-The band signed with EMI Records in July 1982 after Limahl had met keyboardist Nick Rhodes of the group Duran Duran while working as a waiter at London's Embassy Club.
-Rhodes proceeded to co-produce the band's first single, "Too Shy" with Duran Duran's EMI producer Colin Thurston.
-The single was released on 10 January 1983 and topped the UK Singles Chart, having done so before any of Duran Duran's singles (as Rhodes himself has lightheartedly noted).
+Limahl was working as a waiter in an Embassy Club, when he met Nick Rhodes - keyboardist of the group Duran Duran.
+They signed to EMI Records in July 1982.
+Rhodes co-produced the band's first single, "Too Shy" with Duran Duran's EMI producer Colin Thurston.
+The single was released on 10 January 1983 and topped the UK Singles Chart.

 Follow-up singles "Ooh to Be Aah" and "Hang on Now" also both reached the UK Top 20, and the group's debut album White Feathers reached No. 5 in the UK Albums Chart.
 After being the support act for the Birmingham band Fashion in late 1982, Kajagoogoo embarked on their own headlining White Feathers tour in Spring 1983.
 Their performance on 31 May at the London Hammersmith Odeon was filmed and released on home video.

-As success came, tensions began to rise in the band.
-These tensions culminated in Limahl being fired by the other band members in mid-1983 and Nick Beggs then taking over as lead singer.
-In response to his ousting, Limahl accused the others of being envious of him and said "I've been betrayed!" and "I was sacked for making them a success."
+As success came, tensions began to rise in the band, and they culminated in Limahl being fired by the other band members in mid-1983, with Nick Beggs then taking over as lead singer.
+In response, Limahl accused the others of being envious of him and said "I've been betrayed!" and "I was sacked for making them a success."
 The other band members countered Limahl's assertions, insisting that he had become egomaniacal and increasingly difficult to work with.
 Soon after the departure, Beggs commented, "It was a business decision and not one we took lightly.
 He wanted the band to go in a different direction to the rest of us.
 Eventually, we realised we were on a different planet to Limahl."
-Beggs also stated that the band harboured no ill-will towards Limahl, and blamed the press for sensationalising the matter.
+Beggs also stated that the band harboured no ill will towards Limahl, and blamed the press for sensationalising the matter.
 Guitarist Steve Askew commented "At first ... we did everything possible to make Limahl feel like part of the furniture but, you know, his lifestyle is so different from ours.
 We're very normal people whereas Limahl likes the bright lights."